THNK is an entrepreneurial start-up.

 For everyone who has completed the THNK Executive Leadership Program as a participant, there is a rich variety of opportunities to work with THNK.

 Involved in the design and delivery of a THNK program.
-This includes the Executive Leadership Program, the in-company programs, and the in-city programs.
-Roles include those of Challenge Coordinator, Experience Designer, Master Practitioner, Forum Curator, Leadership Coach, and Acceleration Mentor.
+This includes the Executive Leadership Program and Custom Programs.
+Roles include those of Challenge Coordinator, Experience Designer, Master Practitioner, Forum Curator, Leadership Coach, and Endeavor Coach.

 CREATIVE TEAM MEMBER

 Asked to engage in a creation effort to develop a creative solution to a large social challenge.
-This could include a Challenge in the Executive Leadership Program, or a Game-Changer In-Company project, or a project to incubate a Challenge Concept.
+This could include a Challenge in the Executive Leadership Program, or a Game-Changer Custom Program, or a project to incubate a Challenge Concept.

 CHALLENGE CONCEPT LEADER